phoban01/flux-terragrunt-poc/README.md

 The Terraform directory contains the final layer of overlays which will render the full set of manifests for each environment.
 An env-vars file is present at each layer of the directory tree and these are collected by a kustomize `configMapGenerator` in each account.
 This mechanism enables scoping variables in manner similar to Terragrunt.
 This approach can be combined with kustomize patches to override variables and settings at any point in the file-system hierarchy.
 Currently the `varFrom` field in the Flux Terraform controller spec only supports passing a single `ConfigMap` which necessitates this approach and limits the ability to pass outputs between stacks but future work is planned to address this limitation.

-Accounts specify the appropriate set of stacks and use a patch to set the semver tag for stack in question.
-This approach enables stacks to be promoted between accounts, regions and environment.
+Accounts specify the appropriate set of stacks and use a patch to set the semver tag for the stack in question.
+This approach enables stacks to be promoted between accounts, regions and environments.

 ```
 terraform